Josh Allen throws 3 TD passes to help Bills beat Miami 37-20

 UP NEXT

-The Bills play host to the Broncos next Sunday.
+The Bills face another team with a losing record Sunday when they host the Broncos (3-7).
 Denver hasn’t won in Buffalo since 2007.

 Next Sunday the Dolphins will play at Cleveland for the first time since 2013.